hackclub/hackclub/workshops/weather_app/README.md

 ![console](https://cloud-1tlmm2zp9.vercel.app/0console.gif)

-After we have got to know the details received from API, we will now store them in a variable and push them to the HTML.
+Since, we know the details received from API, we will now store them in a variable and push them to the HTML.

 ```js
 function showWeather(details){  //Taking the received values from API into this function